pyload/pyload/docs/write_addons.rst

 and **not** a `string`.

 We introduced events because it scales better if there a a huge amount of events and addons.
-So all future interaction will be exclusive available as event and not accessible through overwriting hook methods.
+So all future interaction will be exclusive available as event and not accessible through overwriting addon methods.
 However you can safely do this, it will not be removed and is easier to implement.

 Providing RPC services
 ----------------------

 You may noticed that pyLoad has an :class:`Api <pyload.Api.Api>`, which can be used internal or called by clients via RPC.
-So probably clients want to be able to interact with your hook to request it's state or invoke some action.
+So probably clients want to be able to interact with your addon to request it's state or invoke some action.

 Sounds complicated but is very easy to do.
 Just use the ``Expose`` decorator: ::

-    from pyload.plugins.Hook import Hook, Expose
+    from pyload.plugins.addon import addon, Expose

-    class YourHook(Hook):
+    class YourAddon(addon):
         """
-        Your Hook code here.
+        Your addon code here.
         """

         @Expose